IzbassarO/Assignment-1/README.md

 History part was quite difficult because from bmiRoutes was not directly sending the document JSON format file to the html file
 So I have made it by button clicking using the method POST Used for html Bootstrap

+"test": "echo \"Error: no test specified\" && exit 1", "start": "nodemon route.js" You can start by nodemon route.js or node route.js